OpenEvalProject/evals/manuscripts/elife-60546/v2/manuscript.md

 ## Results

-## Spontaneous activity of the OSNs is required for innate odor recognition
+### Spontaneous activity of the OSNs is required for innate odor recognition

 In previous studies, we developed a genetic approach to silence spontaneous activity during development (Ma et al., 2014; Yu et al., 2004; Figure 1A–i).
 Ectopic expression of the Kcnj2 (Kir2.1) channel gene in the Omp-IRES-tTA/tetO-Kcnj2-IRES-taulacZ compound heterozygotic mice suppressed spontaneous activities (Yu et al., 2004).
 Feeding the mice with doxycycline (DOX) suppressed Kcnj2 expression (Ma et al., 2014).
 We restricted ectopic Kcnj2 expression to the pre-weaning period through DOX administration (Figure 1A–ii), thereby providing an opportunity to test whether spontaneous activity during early development is required for innate odor preference.

 ![Figure 1.](https://cdn.elifesciences.org/articles/60546/elife-60546-fig1-v2.jpg)

 **Figure 1.:** (A) i.
 Illustration of the inducible transgene expression in the Omp-IRES-tTA/tetO-Kcnj2-IRES-tauLacZ (Kir2.1) mice. ii.
 Schematic illustration of genetic silencing ol﻿factory sensory neurons (OSNs) during early postnatal period.
 (B) i.
 Dendritic recording of an OSN in Olfr160-IRES-tauGFP (M72-GFP) animal.
 Superimposed bright field and fluorescent images show a recording pipette attached to the dendritic knob of an M72-GFP OSN. ii.
 Raster plots showing examples of spontaneous spiking patterns of OSNs from control and Kir2.1-off mice. iii.
 Distribution of inter-spike interval (ISI) in control (black, neuron n = 16) and Kir2.1-off (red, n = 14) animals.
 Spike count: Ctrl, 8187; Kir2.1-off, 5076.
 The ISIs follow lognormal distributions.
 One-way ANOVA test on average log (ISI) was performed, p=0.45. iv.
 Bar plot of average firing frequencies of M72 OSNs in control (black) and Kir2.1-off (red) mice.
 (C) i.
 Illustration of electro-olfactogram (EOG) recording. ii.
 Response sample traces (top) and average amplitude (bottom) of C57Bl/6 (B6, n = 189), littermate control (Ctrl, n = 132), and Kir2.1-off mice (n = 104).
 (D and E) Raster plots of odor port investigation of air, peanut butter (PB, D), and isoamylamine (IAMM, E).
 Each tick represents an investigation event.
 Investigations longer and shorter than 1 s are marked by red and black ticks, respectively.
 Preference index is calculated as the average difference of port investigations between the first two odor epochs and the last air epoch.
 (F) Bar graph showing preference indices for control (black) and Kir2.1-off (red) mice.
 Shaded areas indicate innate preference to animals: orange indicates attraction; blue indicates aversion; gray indicates neutral.
 The gray dashed line indicates the average of preference indices to the five neutral odors.
 Inlet: enlarged graph showing preference indices to aversive odors.
 The following odorants were used.
 Neutral odors, eugenol (EUG, Ctrl n = 9, Kir2.1-off n = 12), heptanal (HPH, Ctrl n = 9, Kir2.1-off n = 9), 2-hexanone (HXO, Ctrl n = 10, Kir2.1-off n = 10), lemon (Ctrl n = 9, Kir2.1-off n = 9), and maple (Ctrl n = 10, Kir2.1-off n = 9); attractive odors, PB (Ctrl n = 10, Kir2.1-off n = 11), female urine (FU, Ctrl n = 10, Kir2.1-off n = 11), and male urine (MU, Ctrl n = 12, Kir2.1-off n = 6); aversive odors, 2-MBA (Ctrl n = 10, Kir2.1-off n = 9), IAMM (Ctrl n = 10, Kir2.1-off n = 9), coyote urine (CU, Ctrl n = 10, Kir2.1-off n = 13), and 2-phenylethylamine (PEA, Ctrl n = 15, Kir2.1-off n = 13).
 All bar graph data are shown in mean ± SEM.
 Individual data points are shown as gray dots.
-One-way ANOVA performed. *, p<0.05; **, p<0.01; ***, p<0.01.Figure 1—source data 1.
+One-way ANOVA performed. *, p<0.05; **, p<0.01; ***, p<0.01.

 We tested whether suppression of neural activity during early development has a long-lasting effect on neuronal physiology.
 We performed electrophysiological recordings from the DOX-treated mice (referred to as the Kir2.1-off mice) in adulthood.
 OSNs expressing various ORs exhibit various firing patterns.
 Random sampling from a heterogeneous population of OSNs would not provide a precise measure of spontaneous firing.
 We, therefore, used cell-attached patch clamp to record spontaneous activity from the dendritic knobs of sensory neurons expressing the Olfr160 (M72) gene in the Olfr160-IRES-tauGFP line (Feinstein and Mombaerts, 2004; Figure 1B–i).
 Neurons in Kir2.1-off mice displayed similar inter-spike intervals and spontaneous firing rates compared to those in the control mice (Figure 1B–ii–iv).
 We next conducted electro-olfactogram (EOG) recordings to measure the field potential of odor-evoked responses.
 We found that there was no discernible difference in the amplitude and time course of odor-evoked responses between control and Kir2.1-off mice (Figure 1C).
 Thus, DOX treatment restored neural activity in the OSNs of Kir2.1-off animals.